Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

 - either follow the steps [Step 2: Register the sample with your Azure Active Directory tenant](#step-2--register-the-sample-application-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Azure AD tenant](#configure-the--webapp-app-webapp-rolesclaims-to-use-your-app-registration)
 - or use PowerShell scripts that:
   - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
 Note that this works for Visual Studio only.
-  - modify the Visual Studio projects' configuration files.
+  - modify the Visual Studio projects configuration files.

 <details>
   <summary>Expand this section if you want to use this automation:</summary>